Skip navigation

 Tours of the Hennepin Energy Recovery Center

-Hennepin County offers facility tours at the Hennepin County Energy Recovery Center (HERC) waste-to-energy facility.
+Hennepin County offers facility tours of the Hennepin County Energy Recovery Center (HERC) waste-to-energy facility.
 HERC is a waste-to-energy facility where waste is received and burned to generate steam for the downtown district energy system and electricity sold to Xcel Energy.
-Tours describe how the plant works and fits within the county’s solid waste management system to divert waste from landfills.

 Watch a video about HERC (YouTube) to learn more about how waste is managed in the county and how HERC converts waste to energy.